claimdocadmin/pjson/associations.md

 ======================

 Associations contain several codified types (i.e. metadata) that classify the data and laregly control what is required versus what is optional.
-These codified types are `purpose`,  `assocation_data_type`, and `endpoint_data_type`.  `purpose` is always required, while `assocation_data_type`, and `endpoint_data_type` are sometimes required based on the specific `purpose`.
+These codified types are `purpose`,  `association_data_type`, and `endpoint_data_type`.  `purpose` is always required, while `association_data_type`, and `endpoint_data_type` are sometimes required based on the specific `purpose`.
 The legacy `identifiers` data in NPPES will be absorbed into this format using the `MEDICAID-NETWORK` and/or the `OTHER-IDENTIFIER-LEGACY` purpose codes.

 <table>